Rick Kemp: Biography

+Kemp returned to Steeleye Span in 2000, before he retired from the band in 2016.
+He now does occasional gigs.

 Personal life

-Kemp was born in Little Hanford, Dorset, UK.
-He lives in Carlisle, Cumbria and was a Music Tutor at Cumbria College of Art and Design in Carlisle in 1996.
+Frederick Stanley Kemp was born in Little Hanford, Dorset, UK.
+In 1986, he received a Bachelor's degree in Fine Arts.

 He was the husband of Steeleye Span lead vocalist Maddy Prior, but they have since divorced.
 He is also the father of the musician Rose Kemp and hip-hop artist 'Kemp' whose first name is Alex.